spandanb/learndb-py/tasks.md

 - run mypy

 ## Bugs
+  - if I do create table colA, i.e. mixed case columnName, internally I seem to convert and store this as a lowercase identifier
+    - and this causes errors, e.g. when I query on colA
   - e2e_test.py::join_test should fail
   - duplicate key not erroring (this might be working now)
   - create table bar (col1 integer primary key, col2 text), i.e. num in colname